ayesha88/ecs-deployment/README.md

 - **Route 53 (`aws_route53_record`)**: Creates a DNS record for ALB.
 - **ACM Certificate (`data.aws_acm_certificate`)**: Provides an SSL certificate.

-# Prerequisites to Setting Up Cluster
+# Prerequisites to Setting Up Cluster (one time ops)
-- A registered domain name in AWS Route 53.
+- A registered domain name in AWS Route 53. (domain used in this stack is autoverify-app.com)
 - An AWS Certificate Manager (ACM) certificate for the domain.
 - A CloudFormation stack for Terraform S3 state storage and DynamoDB lock table (`infrastructure/cloudformation/terraform-state-resources`).